Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Introduction

+Particularly for extreme gust impingement on airfoils, recent studies have revealed that nonlinear autoencoders enable the extraction of low-dimensional manifolds that capture high-dimensional vortical flow physics while associating with aerodynamic forces in a reduced-order manner \cite{fukami2023grasping,fukami2024data}. {From an information-theoretic viewpoint, the encoder can be interpreted as a compression map that aims to reconstruct modal structure associated with future aerodynamic response while discarding redundant variability \cite{fukami2025information,koshikawa2026convolutional}}.
+However, nonlinear machine learning can generally require substantial training data, offline training time, and careful architectural choices based on prior knowledge of flow physics.

-This study extracts time-varying low-rank structures of the extreme vortex--gust airfoil interactions using data-driven, time-dependent bases.
-Recent reduced-order model techniques obtain such time-varying structure, either from the governing equations (model-driven) or directly from data (data-driven).
-In the model-driven case, the governing equations are projected onto a time-dependent bases, which reduces computational cost and has demonstrated strong performance for high-dimensional stochastic partial differential equations \cite{patil2020real,cheng2013dynamically,sapsis2009dynamically}.
-In the data-driven case, the time-dependent bases evolution is inferred from instantaneous time derivatives of streaming data, thereby avoiding full-history storage, preserving spatiotemporal features, enabling modal analysis, and \emph{in situ} compression of multidimensional fields \cite{ashtiani2022scalable}.
+{Recent reduced-order model techniques obtain time-varying structure, either from the governing equations (model-driven) or directly from data (data-driven).
+In the model-driven formulations, the solution is constrained to a time-dependent low-dimensional subspace and the governing equations are projected to derive coupled evolution equations for the bases and modal coefficients.
+Dynamically orthogonal decomposition, biorthogonal decomposition, and dynamically biorthogonal decompositions are examples of model-driven reduced-order models that have been applied to high-dimensional stochastic partial differential equations \cite{sapsis2009dynamically,cheng2013dynamically,patil2020real} and other application areas, including combustion, linear sensitivity analysis, and dynamical instability studies \cite{RNB21,babaee2016minimization,donello2022computing,amiri2024time}.
+These decompositions are closely related, but differ in their constraints and formulations; in practice, numerical implementation choices can affect their performance.
+In the data-driven approach, the time-dependent bases evolution is inferred from instantaneous time derivatives of streaming data, thereby avoiding full-history storage while preserving spatiotemporal features and enabling \emph{in situ} compression of multidimensional fields \cite{ashtiani2022scalable}.
+In addition to data compression, the explicit tracking of the evolving low-rank structure in time is particularly attractive for modal analysis in complex phenomena such as extreme vortex-gust airfoil interaction.
+In this study, we tailor this data-driven, time-dependent bases framework to extreme vortex--gust airfoil interactions to extract time-varying low-rank structure.}